Are masks required while on campus this spring?

 Please note that missing class due to incomplete reentry requirements will result in unexcused absences.

 Remember you can confirm whether you’re deemed to be cleared to access campus using the “Check My COVID-19 Status” feature on the university portal.

 *Note: All students are required to complete the Student Acknowledgement & Assumption of Risk form.
 Students under the age of 19 must also have a parent signature on the form.
 If you are under the age of 19, you should sign the form and provide the email address of the parent who will sign the form.
 The parent will receive an email, then must create an account, and sign the Student Acknowledgement & Assumption of Risk form.
 For students under the age of 19, both signatures are required before the form will be complete.

-What are the employee requirements for the fall semester?
+What are the employee requirements for the 2021-22 academic year?

-All employees are required to complete the following three tasks prior to Aug.
-28, 2021:
+All employees are required to complete the following three tasks: